joselaral/p2-continuous-control-solution-drl/README.md

 1. Start Reacher Environment
 2. Examing State and Action Spaces in the Environment
 3. Take Random Actions in the Environment
 4. It's Your Turn!
-(Assignment Solution)
+(Training Solution)
+5. Test Trained Agents

 All work is outlined in tarting in Section 4.
 Once the Jupyter Notebook kernel started, you can start code from this section.

-#### Model.py
+#### model.py

-"model.py"
+Both the actor and the critic architecture are composed of neural networks with two hidden layers, each with 128 nodes.
+Both also use the Leaky Rectified Linear Unit activation function, with a leakiness parameter that can be changed via an DDPG Agent argument.

 #### ddpgagent.py

+The algorithm used in this assignment is DDPG.

 #### Training Process Notes
+I recommend using the 20 Reacher Environment.
 I attempted to train a DDPG brain using the Reacher environment that only has one agent.
 However, I wasn't able to train a brain with acceptable average rewards.
 Shifting to the second training option, I was able to train a brain.

 Follow the recommendations provided by the Udacity mentor in the question I posted: [Why is my Continuous Control agent not reaching +30 average reward?](https://knowledge.udacity.com/questions/855616)